-Charles is a director of the Dubai Financial Services Authority, a member of the Investigatory Powers Tribunal, which judges claims brought against the UK intelligence agencies, a member of the UEFA Adjudicatory Chambers which decides financial fair play cases, President of the National Anti-Doping Panel, which decides doping cases in UK sport, and Chairman of the International Tennis Federation tribunal.
+Charles is a director of the Dubai Financial Services Authority, a member of the Investigatory Powers Tribunal, which judges claims brought against the UK intelligence agencies, a member of the UEFA Adjudicatory Chamber which decides financial fair play cases, President of the National Anti-Doping Panel, which decides doping cases in UK sport, and Chairman of the International Tennis Federation tribunal.